See How Easily You Can Make A Faux Opal

 mixing epoxy resin

 Mix 1 ounce of jewelry resin for this project.
 The super clear resin is perfect for this project because it cures crystal-clear.
-It releases bubbles quickly, so you aren’t stressed about getting them out of your resin.
+It releases bubbles quickly, making it perfect for mold projects.

 Only fill mold cavities halfway with the mixed clear epoxy resin.